 What do you need to do now?

-If you're an officer worker2 and you're happy with the standard 4 units of cover, please complete the "Office Worker application declaration" form (PDF 671KB) and send it back to us as Office Workers receive reduced insurance premium rates.
+If you're an officer worker2 and you're happy with the standard 5 units of cover, and you have not advised us that you are an office worker, please complete the "Office Worker application declaration" form (PDF 671KB) and send it back to us as Office Workers receive reduced insurance premium rates.
 Otherwise, we will assume you are a manual worker.
 Either way, your cover will automatically start.

 If you want to increase your level of cover, please complete the "Application to increase Income Protection" form (PDF, 662KB) and send it back to us.